jimpick/connect/README.md

 # Testing

-ll gateways are enabled by default in the Fireproof test suite.
+All gateways are enabled by default in the Fireproof test suite.
 Before running the tests, you need to set up the gateway servers for PartyKit and Netlify:

 ```console
 $ pnpm setup-gateway-servers